Pentecostal Revival in Chile

 “The work throughout Chile is wholly self-supporting and has been the wondering comment of the older denominations from the start, who prophesied a disastrous end to the movement, believing it to be born of fanaticism and following a personality.
 The utter mistakenness of their judgment has had a remarkable demonstration in the following experience:

 “In the month of January, 1920, the pastor at Valparaiso was taken sick.
 His work as superintendent was carried by one of the Santiago pastors, formerly a shoemaker.
 The work of the Valparaiso church was carried on by the official board.
 In June of that year, a remarkable revival broke out, accompanied by the strange manifestation of dancing with eyes closed.
 It began with little children and extended to all ages and sexes, and largely through the other churches in Chile.
-The pastor was absent from the work one month less than two years, most of the time absent from the country, and when he returned found the church filled to repletion, and more than four hundred probationers added to the roll.

 “In humble gratitude to God for His unspeakable mercies we recount briefly the outlines of a story that would fill a large book and thrill many a heart if it could be told at length.
 The secret of the marvel is doubtless found in the words of an observer from another church— ‘They honor the Holy Spirit.’
 To this may be added— They exalt the blood of Jesus Christ as the only and sufficient means of access to God and of reception of any and all the blessings promised in the Word of God.